novembersoftware/aretheyup/docs/getting-started.md

 go run main.go api
 ```

 Starts the public pages and the `/api` routes.
-Background workers are started only in this mode.
 Implemented in `main.go`.

 ### Admin TUI